Sample Developmental Edit: Before And After Examples

 What Makes a Good Developmental Edit Example

-A worthwhile developmental edit example shows you the bones of good writing.
-Not the pretty surface details, but the weight-bearing elements that keep readers engaged from page one to the end.
+A strong developmental edit example shows you the bones of good writing.
+Not the polished surface details, but the load-bearing parts that keep readers engaged from page one to the end.

 Structural Changes Over Surface Fixes